vaadin-component-factory/taggable-text-area/README.md

-# Template Add-on for Vaadin Flow
+# Taggable Text Area for Vaadin 14

-This project is a template for building new Vaadin Flow add-ons.
+Extension of text area component that supports tagging functionality.
+Users can insert tags by typing a "@" character to trigger a popup for selecting tags.
+Tags are rendered as clickable elements that can open popups for additional to add aditional information.

 This component is part of Vaadin Component Factory.

-## Features
+## Compatibility

-* List the features of the component here
+- Version 1.x.x -> Vaadin 14

 ## Running the component demo
 Run from the command line:
-- `mvn  -pl vcf-template-demo -Pwar install jetty:run`
+- `mvn  -pl vcf-taggable-text-area-demo -Pwar install jetty:run`

 Then navigate to `http://localhost:8080/`